itssupriyanaik123/LGMVIP_Task03_Registration-Form/README.md

 # LGMVIP_Task03_Registration-Form
 This task is given by LetsGrowMore.
-This is an Intermediate level task.
-Creating a registration form whose data display in same page using react js.
+This is an Beginner level task.
+Create a web application using create-react-app